RaviSoji/plda/README.md

 # probabilistic_LDA
 (i.e. Probabilistic Linear Discriminant Analysis)

-UPDATE: I am currently doing a significant revamp of the code so it is more cleaner, simpler, more general, and slightly faster.
-Check back Nov.
-12, 2017.
-NOV 18 UPDATE: Actually, check back Nov 20 (not Nov 12).
+UPDATE: I've merged all the updates in the revamp branch, but I still haven't had time to rewrite test_inference.py.
+Check back Dec.
+01, 2017.

 ### Disclaimer
 If all that you want to do is apply this model to a dataset and measure its